List of Green Lanterns: B'Shi

 B'Shi is one of several Green Lanterns appearing in the "A Lantern Against the Dark: A Forgotten Tale of the Green Lantern Corps" story, from Green Lantern 80-Page Giant #3.
 She is a monkey-like Green Lantern from the jungle world of Suirpalam, who is recruited into the Green Lantern Corps by Raker Qarrigat (and in turn recruits Ash-Pak-Glif) as part of preparations for a Green Lantern Corps invasion of Apokolips.
 She participates in this invasion, and is killed along with hundreds of other Green Lanterns when it quickly turns into a debacle.

 Bloobert Cob

 First appeared in Green Lantern (vol. 2) #46 as a nameless background Lantern.
 Bloobert Cob was later given a name, sector assignment, and history as online "fanon".
 These details were later canonized by writer Van Jensen in Green Lantern Corps (vol. 4) #31.
 Bloobert Cob was the Green Lantern of Sector 74, and was one of the Lanterns captured and replaced by Durlan impostors.
-When the Durlan fakes were uncovered, the Durlan commanders ordered their Khund allies to execute the Lantern prisoners.
-A squad of Khunds shot Bloobert Cob in cold blood inside his prison cell.
-Bloobert Cob was quickly avenged by his fellow Lanterns, who recovered their stolen rings only moments after his execution.
+When the Durlan fakes were uncovered, the Durlan commanders ordered their Khund allies to execute the Lantern prisoners, including Bloobert Cob.